-I am certainly not blameless.
-When you read the entire story you can at least see I am not ignoring my faults.
+DON'T MISUNDERSTAND - I am certainly not blameless.
 It is not a one-sided story painting me as a angelic victim.
 I should have checked with the Match Director about the use of the Archery Glove, which was the root of the problem.
 However, nothing I did merited disqualification.
-That is not my opinion alone, it includes numerous others and the NRA.
 By all appearances the goal of the Jury was to screw me out of a State Championship, which was successfully done.

 The following statement by the director of competitions for the NRA was given regarding the view of the disqualification by the Jury: In my experience, such a minor infraction is seldom, if ever, met with a disqualification.
 Which brings into concern the ethical decisions of a Jury that benefited from the disqualification.